Logan Utah Temple

 The Logan Utah Temple was flood lighted at night for the first time during the month of May 1934 as part of the temple's Golden Jubilee celebration.
 Everyone entering the valley was astonished by the brilliant spectacle.
 Thirteen years would pass before the temple was lit again on the temple's 63rd anniversary—this time with an elaborate permanent system.

-The Logan Utah Temple is the only temple to be completely gutted and rebuilt inside.
+In the late 1970s, the interior of the Logan Utah Temple was completely gutted and rebuilt.
 The two-year project replaced the progressive-style ordinance rooms with motion-picture ordinance rooms.
 President Spencer W. Kimball, who rededicated the completed temple in 1979, regretted the need to reconstruct the interior because of the loss of pioneer craftsmanship.